Oracle Database 19c: SQL Tuning Workshop

 Audience

-At Course Completion
+At Course Completion you will be able to:

-• Interpret execution plans and the different ways in which data can be accessed.
+• Interpret execution plans and the different ways in which data can be accessed;

-• Decipher, decide and then apply tuning to SQL code.
+• Decipher, decide and then apply tuning to SQL code;

-• Use various tuning techniques.
+• Use various tuning techniques;

-• Take advantage of bind variables, trace files and use the different types of indexes.
+• Take advantage of bind variables, trace files and use the different types of indexes;

 • Use different access paths for better optimization.